 Special Right Upon Childbirth (Newborns' and Mothers' Health Protection Act).
-Benefits for any hospital length of stay in connection with childbirth for the mother or newborn child will not be restricted to less than 48 hours following a normal vaginal delivery or 96 hours following a cesarean section, unless the mother's or newborn's attending professional provider, after consulting with the mother, chooses to discharge the mother or her newborn earlier.
+Benefits for any hospital length of stay in connection with childbirth will not be restricted to less than 48 hours following a normal vaginal delivery or 96 hours following a cesarean section, unless the mother's or newborn's attending professional provider, after consulting with the mother, chooses to discharge the mother or her newborn earlier.
 Prior authorization is not required for a length of stay up to these limits.